ePages-de/epages-devportal/_posts/2020/2020-01-28-logging-sensitive-data.md

 ## Pitfalls

 1. Developer tend to use the objects within a logger call such as: `logger.info("customer registered: $customer", customer)`.
-This is quiet convinient, but also a bit inconsiderate in terms of logging.
+This is quiet convenient, but also a bit inconsiderate in terms of logging.
 This method call usually  results in a `toString` call depending on the programming language.
-2. Logging services kibana / logstash (https://www.elastic.co/gdpr)
+2. Logging with ELK (Elastic Search, Logstash and Kibana)
+3. Usage of sensitive data in an URL (`/user/<email>`)

 ## Options